knielsen24/knielsen24/README.md

 ⚛️ [Portfolio Website](https://kevinnielsen.dev/)

-I'm a versatile developer with skills in React, React Native, TypeScriptJavaScript, Redux Toolkit, RTK Query, and Tailwind, with startup experience and a unique background in coaching.
+I'm a versatile developer with skills in TypeScript, JavaScript, React, React Native, Redux Toolkit, RTK Query, and Tailwind, with startup experience and a unique background in coaching.
 Having 12 years of leadership role experience in non-profit organizations, I have Olympic-level team skills.

 - 📫 How to reach me: knielsen24@gmail.com